aopell/SchoologyPlus/README.md

 ![Navigation Bar](https://i.imgur.com/VbTn30Y.png)

 *Image: The blue Schology Plus navigation bar*
-- Replaces the default LAUSD theme with a blue theme
+- Replaces your school's theme with a blue theme
-- Replaces the LAUSD logo with the Schoology logo
+- Replaces your school's logo with the Schoology logo
 ### Custom Themes
 ![Built-in Themes](https://i.imgur.com/Tjfa5tJ.gif)

 *Image: Demonstration of the built-in themes*
 - You can create a custom theme or choose one of the small selection of built-in themes (including rainbow mode!)
 - Two of the built-in themes are the "LAUSD Dark Blue" and "LAUSD Orange" themes which restore the interface to the new and old versions of the LAUSD theme respectively including the logo)
+  - For non-LAUSD schools, an auto-generated theme will be created to match your school's default theme
 - Custom themes can change colors throughout the interface as well as the logo and course icons.
 Custom themes can even use custom rainbow color patterns!
 - To learn more about creating custom themes, see [Theme Editor](#theme-editor)
 #### Course Icons
 ![Course Icons](https://imgur.com/KybIeXw.png)

 *Image: Example of built-in course icons*
-- Built-in course icons for many courses*
+- Built-in course icons for many courses* (LAUSD schools only)
 - Custom themes can also introduce custom icons for courses
 ### Tooltips
 ![Tooltips](https://i.imgur.com/9AOrZkC.gif)